Introduction

 • Pharmaceutical companies have fueled the opioid crisis by aggressively marketing addictive painkillers, leading to widespread addiction and death.

-These examples highlight the misalignment between corporate goals and the public good.
 Instead of serving society, corporations exploit us for financial gain.

 Conclusion